 The best vanilla pound cake recipe can be an elusive thing to chase.
-I’ve tried many recipes over the years and have tried to develop my own recipe several times to get the exact balance of elements that make for a perfect pound cake.
+I’ve tried many recipes over the years and have tried to develop my own recipe several times as well.
+I think this recipe has the exact balance of elements that make for a perfect pound cake.

 Like this Best Vanilla Pound Cake recipe?

 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!

 Rock Recipes a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Our product recommendations are almost exclusively for those we currently use or have used in the past.